A

 Buying

 This course provides a detailed examination of buying practices and constraints at the retail and wholesale levels.
-Special emphasis is placed on quantitative analysis of sales forecasting, stock levels, and profit factors.
+Special emphasis is placed on quantitative analysis of sales forecasting, stock levels, and profit factors within retail and ecommerce channels.

 M